platformsh/platformsh-docs/src/configuration/app-containers.md

             ...
 ```

-There are subkeys listed below, some of which are used by web.locations as follows:
+It has a few subkeys listed below:

 * `root`:
     The folder from which to serve static assets for this location